sjentsch/lsjDocs/Ch05/Ch05_Graphics_2.rst

 One last thing.
 What if you want to draw multiple box plots at once?
 Suppose, for instance, I wanted separate box plots showing the AFL margins not just for 2010 but for every year between 1987 and 2010.
 To do that the first thing we’ll have to do is find the data.
-These are stored in the |aflsmall2|_ data set.
+These are stored in the |aflmarginbyyear|_ data set.
 So let’s load it into jamovi and see what is in it.
 You will see that it is a pretty big data set.
 It contains 4296 games and the variables that we’re interested in.
 What we want to do is have jamovi draw box plots for the ``margin`` variable, but plotted separately for each ``year``.
 The way to do this is to move the ``year`` variable across into the ``Split by`` box, as in